bobbypt05/Data-Communication-Paper-Implementation/README.md

 * MAIN_PLOT.m - Matlab code for Plotting Main Results.

-* diagram_1.png - Contains diagrams used in Introduction file.

-* diagram_2.png - Contains diagrams used in Introduction file.

-* diagram_3.png - Contains diagrams used in Introduction file.

-* diagram_4.png - Contains diagrams used in Introduction file.

-* diagram_5.png - Contains diagrams used in Introduction file.

-* Graph_1.png - Graph-1 of result obtained by simulating MNRZI & NRZI.

-* Graph_2.png - Graph-2 of result obtained by simulating MNRZI & NRZI.

-* Graph_3.png - Graph-3 of result obtained by simulating MNRZI & NRZI.

-* Graph_4.png - Graph-4 of result obtained by simulating MNRZI & NRZI.

-* Graph_5.png - Graph-5 of result obtained by simulating MNRZI & NRZI.

-* result_table.png - Snapshot of Table obtained for comparison by simulating MNRZI & NRZI.

-* run_ss.png - Snapshot of How run window looks in matlab.

 **HOW TO RUN:**

 - After Cloning repository (Mentioned above how to clone) Open the matlab and follow the below instructions.